ahmd-mahm/ahmd-mahm.github.io/_posts/2018-02-28-The-Snapping-Shrimp.md

 Any one who works with underwater acoustic communication/signal processing needs to quantify the above findings in a statistical sense.
 This is done next.
 Dare to read on? :yes:.

+## Statistical analysis

+### Amplitude distribution

+Now that we looked at the noise samples and have a good feel about the process (as a time-series and a sound), we can now move on to some more cooler stuff.
+Investigating the amplitude distribution of the noise process is perhaps the first thing that comes to mind.
+I've considered a 30 sec long recording of ambient noise.
+As before, this dataset is sampled at 180kHz and was recorded of the coast of Singapore.
+I've evaluated the empirical amplitude probability density function (PDF) and have plotted it as the yellow histogram below.
+Also plotted is a Gaussian PDF, whose parameters (mean and variance) are estimated via maximum-likelihood (ML) from the noise data.
+Perhaps its been drilled into us, but the first instinct of almost anyone out there is to assume noise to be Gaussian.
+The figure below (as well as the realizations shown previously) show that the noise process is clearly non-Gaussian.
+The log-scaled y-axis is purposely chosen as it highlights how significant the deviation actually is.
+Impulsiveness is factually a non-Gaussian property and we see it in its full glory below :)

+![alt text][GaussFit]

+[GaussFit]: ../images/GaussFit.png "The ML Gaussian fit..."

+On a quick side note, the empirical amplitude PDF of a dataset is easily evaluated by dividing the interval between the minimum and maximum sample values into several bins and counting the the number of samples that fall within.
+The resulting histogram is then normalized such that the area under it is equal to one.
+Power spectral density

+Though the empirical amplitude PDF offers great insight into the noise process, it does not highlight the entire picture.
+The burstiness of the noise process is not captured.
+In fact, the empirical amplitude PDF of a noise realization is exactly the same as that of any of its randomly interleaved variant.
+This is because the sample values do not change, only their respective locations on the time axis.
+So how can one quantify the burstiness?
+Another instinctive method is to look at the power spectral density (PSD) of the noise process.
+I've plotted the PSD of my 30 sec snapping shrimp noise dataset below and the area under the curve is normalized to one.
+Note that it is effectively bandlimited (due to hardware constraints) within 3kHz - 73kHz.
+For this range, we note that the PSD is not flat.
+This in turn highlights the clustering (and thus the burstiness) of the noise samples.

+![alt text][PSD_SS]

+[PSD_SS]: ../images/PSD_SS.png "The ML Gaussian fit..."

+I must highlight that the PSD on its own again does not truly encapsulate the burstiness of a process.
+It is very much possible to have a flat PSD and yet still have a bursty noise process, i.e., a flat PSD does not imply independent noise samples.
+The latter is a property uniquely attributed to Gaussian processes and its been established (for over several decades now) that snapping shrimp noise is far from Gaussian.

+Other ways to measure temporal dependence (another way of saying that the process is bursty) are

+- Inter event interval (II) analysis.
+An event can be defined as an impulse or a snap (cluster of impulses).
+Time intervals between successive (or every $$k^{th}$$) event is measured and analyzed.
+If independent (not bursty), the successive arrivals are exponentially distributed and every $$k^{th}$$ arrival is chi-squared ($$\mathcal{X}^2$$) distributed with $$2k$$ degrees of freedom.
+- Instead of measuring intervals between events, the data is treated as a realization of a counting process.
+The data is divided into non-overlapping blocks of a certain time length.
+The total number of events that fall within each block are counted.
+Measures such as the Fano-factor (FF) can be employed and plotted against block length.
+The resulting FF curves offer much insight into the burstiness of the process.
+For example, the FF curve is unity if the events are independent, i.e., if the noise is not bursty.
+- Delay scatter plots of the noise samples can be generated and offer much insight into the dependence structures between closely spaced samples.
+Revert to one of my previous papers on the topic for some awesome visuals in this regard.

+For the curious, Matthew Legg's thesis offers much in terms of processing and analyzing snapping shrimp noise.
+The thesis covers II/FF analysis in necessary detail and presents great illustrations along the way.
+It is a must-read for anyone who really wants to get serious with this stuff.
+Boy isn't this a ride! :)

 # <a name="P3"></a> Part 3: Modeling snapping shrimp noise